-Professor Akar’s research has received grant support totaling $1.1 million from various sponsors including Ohio Department of Transportation (ODOT), NSF and internal sources.
+Professor Akar’s research has received grant support from various sponsors including Ohio Department of Transportation (ODOT), NSF and internal sources.
 She serves as the Transportation Track Co-Chair of the Association of Collegiate Schools of Planning, and acts on multiple Transportation Research Board Committees.
 She has published over 30 peer-reviewed journal articles.
 She is currently the Editor of Journal of Planning Literature.
 Professor Akar is currently a faculty research lead at OSU’s Sustainability Institute (SI), providing direction for research on Smart and Resilient Communities across the university.
 She is the Ph.D.
 Program Chair of her unit, City and Regional Planning at OSU.

 - K. Wang, G. Akar, K. Lee and M. Sanders (2020) “Commuting patterns and bicycle level of traffic stress (LTS): Insights from spatially aggregated data in Franklin County, Ohio”, Journal of Transport Geography, Volume 86, DOI: https://doi.org/10.1016/j.jtrangeo.2020.102751

 - K. Wang and G. Akar (2020) “Will Millennials Drive Less as the Economy Recovers: A Post Recession Analysis of Automobile Travel Patterns”, Journal of Planning Education and Research (JPER), DOI: https://doi.org/10.1177/0739456X20911705

 - K. Wang and G. Akar (2019) “Effects of neighborhood environments on perceived risk of self-driving: evidence from the 2015 and 2017 Puget Sound Travel Surveys”, Transportation, Vol. 46.
 6, pp. 2117-2136 https://doi.org/10.1007/s11116-019-10069-9